toddcford/toddcford.github.io/content/posts/vol_term_structure/index.md

 draft = false
 +++

-[This](https://todd-ford.com/app/vol-term-structure) is a simple application to display the forward implied at-the-money volatility term structure for Bitcoin options in real time.
+[This](https://todd-ford.com/app/vol-term-structure) is an application that displays the forward implied at-the-money volatility term structure for Bitcoin options in real time.

 ## Methodology